 Most of your friends will have had babies by now, or be expecting their first, or at least planning it.
 And the rest will be sad and single and angry and reminded constantly that they’re not getting any younger.

-This expectation, whether it comes from family, tradition, TV – wherever – is why aged 25, me and my friends are dealing with almost subconscious pressure about where we are in life, and what we should have achieved by now.
+These expectations, whether they come from family, tradition, TV – wherever – is why aged 25, me and my friends are dealing with almost subconscious pressure about where we are in life, and what we should have achieved by now.

 Pressure and expectations hang around us in the air like fog.
 People who are older tell us we have our whole lives ahead of us, laughing at us ‘playing grownup’, while in the same breath question why we haven’t moved in with our partner yet.